MAYA OWEN

 Her poems have been nominated for the Pushcart Prize and Best of the Net anthologies; longlisted for Palette Poetry’s Emerging Poet Prize, Foundlings Press’ Ralph Angel Poetry Prize (selected by Mary Ruefle); and highlighted in Frontier Poetry’s list of Exceptional Poetry From Around the Web.

-She writes what she calls “sci fi eco-poetry”, as well as playscripts and screenplays, wherein she creates a queer feminist theatre of the absurd, centring creatures, monsters, and the otherwise peripheral fabulous.
+She also writes playscripts and screenplays, concocting a queer feminist magic realism that centres (and adores) creatures, monsters, and the otherwise peripheral fabulous.

 If you meet her at a party, she will tell you she is Mad, gay, Jewish, and once broke into the British Museum inside a wooden horse.
 She hopes one day to see a whale in real life.